 Large-print labels for all exhibitions are available in the museum galleries.

 Verbal Imaging and Touch Tours are available upon advance request.
 Museum verbal description and touch tours provide an opportunity for visitors who are blind or partially sighted and their guests to experience the richness and diversity of folk art through vivid description and a variety of tactile opportunities.
-These 60-minute tours are available by request with one-month advance notice.
-Please call 212.265.1040, ext.
-381, or e-mail email@example.com.
-The Museum also participates in Art Education for the Blind’s Art Beyond Sight events.
-Please check the Museum’s calendar for upcoming events for visitors with vision impairment.
+Private guided tours for individuals or small groups are available upon request, but require extra lead time to arrange.
+Please call 212.
+595. 9533, ext.
+381, or e-mail firstname.lastname@example.org.
+The museum also participates in Art Education for the Blind’s Art Beyond Sight events.
+Please check the museum’s calendar for upcoming events for visitors with vision impairment.

-American Sign Language interpretation for gallery tours and auditorium programs is available by request, free of charge, with one-month advance notice.
+American Sign Language interpretation for gallery tours and public programs is available upon request (free of charge), but require extra lead time to arrange.
 Please contact 212.
-265. 1040, ext.
-381, or firstname.lastname@example.org.
+595. 9533, ext.
+381, or email@example.com.

 The museum is fully accessible, including restrooms and all galleries.
 Wheelchairs are available to use within the museum free of charge, on a first-come, first-served basis.
 Please inquire at the welcome desk.

-First Thursday of every month, 2:30–3:30 pm.
-This interactive and discussion-based program for individuals with Alzheimer’s and their family members or care partners brings the world of folk art to life through conversation.
-Museum admission and program are free.
-Registration is required.
-Stools are provided.
+The Museum hosts regular programs for individuals with Alzheimer’s and their family members or care partners.
+This series brings the world of folk art to life through conversation.
+This program is free and registration is required.

 Ralph Fasanella (1914–1997)